serdarburakguneri/scooter-renting/README.md

 Payment service will simulate payments for rides.
 Pricing is also a part of this service, to keep the solution simple.

-# Rent
+# Kernel

-Rent service is responsible for listing, unlocking and locking the scooters and manage the rental history.
+This is the main service responsible for registering, listing, unlocking and locking the scooters and manage the rental history.
+As application